d3ltaV/NMH-Navigator/README.md

 The system:
 - Stores workjob, classes, PE, and co-curricular information in a **CSV file**
 - Allows for NMH user **registration**, **login**, and **logout** (required for posting reviews, only accessible to NMH students)
-- Enables NMH users to post anonymous reviews about workjob, classes, PE, and co-ccuricular information
+- Enables NMH users to post anonymous reviews about workjob, classes, PE, and co-curricular information
 - Provides functionality for product owners and design team to check reviews posted to make sure they’re appropriate
 - Offers **interactive map view** (pins for locations that open detailed information)
 - Offers a **catalog view** with **search**, **filters**, and **sorting**